dszokolics/reinforcement-learning/README.md

-This is a repo for the first project in [Deep Reinforcement Learning Udacity nanodegree] (https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This is a repo for the first project in [Deep Reinforcement Learning Udacity nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

-The below description are from the nanodegree's [official github repo] (https://github.com/udacity/deep-reinforcement-learning).
+The below description are from the nanodegree's [official github repo](https://github.com/udacity/deep-reinforcement-learning).

 # Project 1: Navigation